abhinavk99/jikanpy/README.md

 remember that Jikan API has limitations, check out [this section](https://jikan.docs.apiary.io/#introduction/information/rate-limiting) of documentation in order to see to what extent the API is limited or throttled.

+You can use either Jikan or AioJikan depending on whether you want a synchronous wrapper class or an asynchronous wrapper class respectively.
+More usage details are below.

 In addition to the typical response from the API, each response contains two additional fields:

 - `jikan_url`: The URL that was requested; for example: `https://api.jikan.moe/v3/anime/1`.